 The Association reserves individual claims notified on a 'worst likely outcome' basis.
 Estimates for the cost of claims are made by legally experienced claims handlers who base their estimates on the information available about the individual claim and experience of similar cases.
-Where it is not yet possible to make an assessment of the likely outcome of a claim, an actuarially derived reserve is applied based on the development of similar notifications in earlier policy years.

 The IBNER provision for claims within the Association's retention is determined by the directors based on standard actuarial projection techniques supported by stochastic modelling.
 The model uses historical information on claims development, adjusted for inflation and other variables, to project the ultimate cost of claims.
-The principal assumption underlying this approach is that past experience is a reliable basis for projecting the ultimate cost of claims in more recent years.
-The confidence level selected for setting IBNER reserves reflects the Association's reserving philosophy.